xtrm0/csd-blog/website/content/2024/oblivious-maps.md

 ```
 **Listing 3** - *A non-oblivious array access*

 When we call `access_array_nonoblivious`, we will access the memory address `(A+i)`.
 If an the attacker can see every address we use, then the attacker can learn if two calls to this function have the same arguments.
-To protect against this, we could again rely on a constant time algorithm - by scanning the entire array every time we need to access a single index:
+To protect against this, we could again rely on a constant time algorithm - by scanning the entire array every time we need to access a single index,making use of the Conditional Mov x86 instruction - `CMOV(cond, target, value)`.

+> The `CMOV(cond, target, value)` instruction assigns `value` to `target` if `condition` is true, but always fetches `target` and `value` from memory, resulting in a constant memory trace.
+<p></p>

 ```c++
 int access_array_linear_scan(int Array[MAX_SIZE], int index) {